dhyeynala/pet-voice-notes/README.md

 ## Why This Project Exists

+As a pet owner during my internship, I found myself constantly worried about my pet's health between vet visits.
+Was that slight change in appetite normal?
+Should I be concerned about the decreased energy levels?
+I'd scribble notes on random pieces of paper, forget to mention important details to the vet, and struggle to track patterns over time.

-**The Problem:** Pet owners struggle to track their pet's health comprehensively, often missing early warning signs of illness.
-Existing solutions are either too simplistic (basic logging apps) or too expensive (enterprise vet software).
-There's a gap in the market for intelligent, proactive pet health monitoring that bridges home care with professional veterinary services.
+When I looked for digital solutions, I found either oversimplified logging apps that offered no insights, or expensive enterprise veterinary software designed for clinics, not individual pet owners.
+There was clearly a gap in the market for intelligent, proactive pet health monitoring that could bridge home care with professional veterinary services.

-**My Solution:** As part of my internship, I built PetPulse to deepen my skills in **AI integration, real-time data processing, and cloud architecture** while solving a real-world problem I experienced as a pet owner.
-I wanted to learn how to implement **OpenAI Function Calling, design intelligent caching systems, and build production-grade APIs** - technologies I identified as crucial for modern full-stack development.
+This presented the perfect opportunity to deepen my skills in **AI integration, real-time data processing, and cloud architecture** while solving a real problem I was experiencing.
+I wanted to learn how to implement **OpenAI Function Calling, design intelligent caching systems, and build production-grade APIs** - technologies I had identified as crucial for modern full-stack development.

-**Technical Goals:** I designed this system to be **fast** (sub-200ms API responses), **intelligent** (AI-driven insights without manual configuration), and **scalable** (cloud-native architecture supporting thousands of pets).
+I set three core technical goals: make it **fast** (sub-200ms API responses), **intelligent** (AI-driven insights without requiring manual configuration), and **scalable** (cloud-native architecture that could support thousands of pets).
 Every technology choice was made to optimize for these three pillars while demonstrating enterprise-level development practices.

 ## Real-World Impact & Target Users